KVishnuVardhanR/Smart-Queuing-Systems/READme.md

 Now that you have an initial hypothesis about what hardware might work for the client, it's time to test it and see how it performs!

 We'll use Jupyter notebooks where you can build out the smart queuing application and test its performance on all four different hardware types **(CPU, IGPU, VPU, and FPGA)** using **Intel DevCloud.**

+There are two important tasks we need to do before testing our hardware:
+ - First, **Create A Python Script** to load models and perform inference on each device given to it.
+ - Second,**Create A Job Submission Script** to submit jobs to Intel's DevCloud to load and run inference on each type of hardware and then review the results.

+## Results
+After testing each scenario with different hardware and reviewing the results like, model loading time, model inference time and number of **FPS(Frames per second)**, we will be detail it in the proposal template which satisfies the clients needs.

+## Resources
+To get started with **Intel DevCloud** click the [Link](https://devcloud.intel.com/edge/)